5 Steps to Making Customer Testimonials More Effective

 • Did you notice any improvements in increased conversions (for example), and by how much?

-Of course, you should ask more specific questions to your business, which will all depend on the niche.
 We gave you some ideas to push you in the right direction.
 But, the more specific your questions are, the more detailed the answers are going to be, which will give you better testimonial material.

 Step #2: Put testimonials in more than one place

 While having a dedicated page on your website for your testimonials is not bad, only keeping them on the testimonials page is.
 Only people with genuine purchase intent will go there and read through testimonials.

-Leaving them only there is a wasted opportunity.
+Instead, include your testimonials in multiple places on your website.
 You want to have testimonials on your home page, ideally in the most visible part of it.

 Putting your testimonials first should be your priority, especially if you have some big-name clients who agreed to share their opinion on your products.
-Of course, keep it short and sweet on the homepage, highlighting only the most important opinions.

-The testimonial page, on the other hand, should contain full-length testimonials.
 Those should tell the whole story, explaining everything you collected if you followed the Step #1 – why the customer needed the product, how it helped them, what they like the most, etc.

 But, you should have snippets of those testimonials in other places, too, for example: